songsbyarchit/meraki-demo-bridge/demo_flows/customer/finance/sm/60min.md

-Demo Script for Meraki SM targeting the Finance Sector:

-Introduction:
+Great, let's dive into the demo!

+**Introduction:**
-- Hello and welcome to our Meraki Systems Manager demo tailored for the finance sector.
-Today, we will be showcasing how Meraki SM can help streamline IT operations and improve security within your organization.
+Hello and welcome to our Cisco Meraki SM demo.
+Today, we'll be focusing on how our solution can specifically benefit the Financial Services sector.
+Whether you're an IT admin or a financial decision maker, we'll show you how Meraki SM can help streamline your operations and justify costs.

+**Warm-up question for customers:**
+What does your current network setup look like?
+Where are your biggest IT headaches today?

-Use Case 1: Device Management
+**Use Case 1: Compliance Monitoring**
-- As IT admins in the finance sector, you understand the importance of managing a large number of devices efficiently.
-With Meraki SM, you can easily **enroll new devices**, **push software updates**, and **remotely troubleshoot issues**.
-Let's take a look at the device management dashboard by clicking on 'Systems Manager > Devices'.
+**UI Interaction:** **Navigate to 'Security & SD-WAN > Security Center'**
+In the Financial Services sector, compliance is crucial.
+With Meraki SM, you can easily monitor compliance across all devices from a single dashboard, ensuring your network meets regulatory requirements.

-Use Case 2: Security Compliance
+**Use Case 2: Remote Troubleshooting**
-- Security is paramount in the finance sector.
-With Meraki SM, you can ensure all devices are compliant with your organization's security policies.
-Let's navigate to the security compliance settings by clicking on 'Systems Manager > Security Policies'.
+**UI Interaction:** **Click on a specific device > Troubleshooting > Remote Desktop**
+Managing remote branches can be challenging.
+With Meraki SM, troubleshoot issues remotely and quickly resolve them without the need for on-site visits.

-Use Case 3: Application Management
+**Use Case 3: Application Visibility**
-- Managing applications on employee devices can be a hassle.
-With Meraki SM, you can **push new applications**, **restrict access to sensitive apps**, and **manage licenses** efficiently.
-Let's explore the application management feature by clicking on 'Systems Manager > Apps'.
+**UI Interaction:** **Go to 'Network-wide > Applications'**
+Efficiently manage your network's bandwidth by gaining visibility into application usage.
+Identify and prioritize critical applications to ensure optimal performance for financial transactions.

-Use Case 4: Remote Wipe
+**Use Case 4: Automated Updates**
-- In the event of a lost or stolen device, quick action is crucial to prevent data breaches.
-With Meraki SM, you can **remotely wipe a device** to ensure sensitive information remains secure.
-Let's see how this works by clicking on 'Systems Manager > Devices > Select Device > Remote Wipe'.

-Smart Questions for Discussion:
-1. How do you currently manage device security and compliance within your organization?
-2. What challenges have you faced in managing a large number of devices across different locations?
-3. How do you currently handle lost or stolen devices and ensure data security?

-Conclusion:
+**UI Interaction:** **Navigate to 'Organization > Firmware Upgrades'**
+Keeping your network up-to-date can be time-consuming.
+Meraki SM automates firmware updates, ensuring your devices are always running the latest software for enhanced security.

+**Frequently Asked Questions:**
+Q: How does this solution reduce IT workload in our financial services environment?
+A: Meraki simplifies management through one dashboard and automates many tasks like updates and troubleshooting.

+Q: What kind of ROI or cost reduction can we expect?
+A: Customers often report major time savings and reduced downtime, especially for remote sites.

+Q: Can we integrate this with our existing systems and security policies?
+A: Yes — Meraki supports APIs, SAML, and integration with existing firewalls, Active Directory, and SIEM tools.

-- Thank you for joining us for this demo of Meraki Systems Manager in the finance sector.
-We hope you see the operational impact and cost justification that Meraki SM can bring to your organization.
-If you have any further questions or would like to discuss a customized solution for your needs, please feel free to reach out to us.
+Thank you for joining us today.
+We hope this demo has shown you the value that Cisco Meraki SM can bring to your Financial Services organization.
+If you have any further questions or would like to discuss implementation, please don't hesitate to reach out.